Tivoli Hall

-Tivoli Hall (Hala Tivoli) is a complex of two multi-purpose indoor sports arenas in the Tivoli City Park in Ljubljana, the capital of Slovenia.
+Tivoli Hall (Hala Tivoli) is a complex of two multi-purpose indoor sports arenas in the Tivoli City Park in Ljubljana, Slovenia.
 The complex was opened in 1965.
-The larger, ice hockey arena has a seating capacity of 7,000 people and is the home of HK Olimpija ice hockey club.
+The larger, ice hockey arena has a seating capacity of 6,800 people and is the home of HK Olimpija ice hockey club.
 During the EuroBasket 2013, the capacity was adjusted to 5,600.

 The smaller basketball hall has a capacity for 4,500 spectators and is the secondary home venue of the basketball team KK Cedevita Olimpija.